 Spokane River Toxics

-The Spokane River Regional Toxics Task Force (SRRTTF) is a collaborative group of governmental agencies, private industries, and environmental organizations attempting an innovative approach to the reduction of polychlorinated biphenyls (PCBs) within the Spokane River.
+The Spokane River Regional Toxics Task Force (SRRTTF) is a collaborative group of governmental agencies, private industries, and environmental organizations attempting an innovative approach to the reduction of toxic polychlorinated biphenyls (PCBs) within the Spokane River.
 The goal of the Task Force is to develop a comprehensive plan to bring the Spokane River into compliance with water quality standards for PCBs.
-The Task Force expressed a strong preference for a university-based provider of facilitation and coordination services, and asked the Center to play those roles.
+In 2012, the Task Force expressed a strong preference for a university-based provider of facilitation and coordination services, and asked the Center to play those roles.
 The Center is now facilitating the meetings, communications, and decisions of the Task Force and its Work Groups.
 For more information, contact Project Manager Chris Page or visit the SRRTTF website.